Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - You will be asked to submit supporting documents.
-This may include a copy of your Pan card, salary slips, Adhaar card, proof of residence, and a passport-sized photo.
+This may include a copy of your PAN card, salary slips, Aadhaar card, proof of residence and a passport-sized photo.

 It will take a few business days for your application to be approved.
 Following this, you’ll receive an email with your account details and you can start trading immediately.